My name is William Alevizon, and I wrote and continue to maintain this website.

 I have authored or co-authored numerous scientific papers, technical reports, and several popular books on coral reefs and marine life.

 Why I Built This Web Site

-I decided to create this web site to provide visitors a concise, science-based overview of the main aspects of the structure, ecology, and marine life of coral reef ecosystems.
+I created this web site with the hope of providing visitors a concise, science-based overview of the main aspects of the structure, ecology, and marine life of coral reef ecosystems.
 My goal was to create an information source written for a general (i.e., non-scientist) readership.

-William Alevizon, Ph.D., (Updated) December 2012
+William Alevizon, Ph.D., (Updated) November 2013